BZIvanov/Learning-SQL/Postgres/queries/sql-commands.md

 ##### Filter results

 - This is how we can filter results.
+- If working with date and time it is recommended to cast them.

 | name | city    | monthly_income | travel_spendings |
 | ---- | ------- | -------------- | ---------------- |